 Ayurvedic education has been taking place in the United States in some from since the late 1960’s as interest in Ayurveda began to grow within the Yoga community.
 The focus of early Ayurvedic education was on self-care and personal healing, not professional training.
 As interest grew, Ayurveda attracted the attention of healthcare professionals in the United States who were affiliated with the various centers of Yoga.
 These practitioners began to integrate elements of Ayurveda into their practices in the 1970’s.
 The most well-known of these practitioners were a part of the Maharishi’s Transcendental Meditation organization.
 With interest in Ayurveda growing, more Ayurvedic Doctors came from India to the United States in the late 1970’s and 1980’s to share their knowledge.
 Several prominent teachers attracted groups of students.
 While many of those studying continued to utilize their Ayurvedic knowledge for disease prevention and self-healing, some who took a deeper interest began to share their knowledge with others.
 These individuals became in many ways, the first Western trained teachers and practitioners.

-By the late 1980’s, several prominent informal training programs existed including programs run by the Ayurvedic Institute, American Institute of Vedic Studies, and those offered by the Maharishi organization.
-In 1995, the California College of Ayurveda became the first program in the US to offer State-Approved Ayurvedic Education leading to certification as a practitioner of Ayurveda.
+By the late 1980’s, several prominent informal training programs existed.
+In 1995, the first program in the US to offer State-Approved Ayurvedic Education led to certification as a practitioner of Ayurveda.
 Ayurveda continued to grow steadily and today there are many programs offered by various organizations providing a multitude of certificates in the field of Ayurveda.
 These are offered though yoga centers, private colleges, private businesses and universities.
 Throughout this unfolding process, there have been, and continue to be, few regulations on the delivery of Ayurvedic education in the United States.
 This has allowed the field of Ayurveda to grow organically.
 We will now take a look at some of the legal requirements for Ayurvedic schools / programs.

 State Approval to Operate